-- The leaves are long and skinny compared to the previous leaves that grew before you got the plant.
+- The leaves are long and skinny OR short and stumpy compared to the previous leaves that grew before you got the plant.

-- Finally (and this one’s harder to tell because it will depend on the species/hybrid you have), the leaves are very dark green.
+- Finally (and this one’s harder to tell because it will depend on the species/hybrid you have), the leaves are very dark green (refer to graphic above).

 2. Signs a Phalaenopsis is Getting Too Much Light

 - You’re getting leaf burn—once a leaf is burnt, it’s irreversible.